dylanhogg/dylanhogg.github.io/_posts/2017-12-01-topic-modelling-part-1-overview.markdown

 <!-- ---------------------------------------------------------------------- -->
 <h3 class="section-subheading">Method 1: Latent Semantic Analysis (LSA)</h3>

-Latent Semantic Analysis is a method that was developed in the late 1980’s by Deerwester, Dumais and others.
+Latent Semantic Analysis is a method that was developed in the late 1980’s by Deerwester, Dumais and others [^lsa_note1].
 It takes as input a term-document matrix and factorises this into 3 new matrices which are able to jointly reconstruct the original matrix.
 This is achieved by applying a linear algebra method called Singular Value Decomposition (SVD) where the factorisation can be represented as M = UΣV'.

 Each factored matrix gives us an insight in potential topics latent in the original term-document matrix.
 Specifically, matrix U maps words to a topic space, matrix V maps documents to the same topic space and matrix Σ is a diagonal matrix that tells us the ‘strength’ of each topic - whereby strong topics capture more variance in the underlying data.